mattwells19/ITIS-3135-Hawthorn-Redesign/README.md

-# ITIS-3135-WebAppDesign
-Code for ITIS Web App and Design class at UNC Charlotte (Spring 2020).

-## Exercises
-This folder contains assignments done for class.

-## Project
+# Hawthorn Hall - UNCC FLC Website Redesign

+## For ITIS-3135 Web-App Design and Development

 This contains the semester project which, for me, was a redesign of the UNCC Freshman Learning Community Hawthorn Hall's website.
-The original site is here: https://osds.uncc.edu/freshman-learning-community/overview

 This project utilizes the following web technologies:
 * HTML